What are social security bend points?

 Let’s start with a few introductory comments because you need to understand a little about social security before we can go right to the bend points.

 First off, meet the social security wage base.
-Each year, there is a limit after which you stop paying FICA taxes, and you accumulate no further social security benefits even if you make more money.
+Each year, there is a limit after which you stop paying FICA taxes, and you accumulate no further Social Security benefits even if you make more money.

-Some folks don’t understand that social security maxes out each year; they think if they earn $800k, they are paying social security taxes on the whole amount.
+Some folks don’t understand that Social Security maxes out each year; they think if they earn $800k, they are paying Social Security taxes on the whole amount.
 (I often see this mistake when people work a W-2 and a 1099.
-If their W-2 pays out above the wage base, then they don’t need to pay SS taxes on their 1099 side gig).
+If their W-2 pays out above the wage base, then they don’t need to pay SS taxes on their 1099 side gig.)

-wage base and bend points
+SS wage base

 Social Security Index Factors and Bend Points